fireofearth/carla-collect/README.md

 - `nuScenes.train_dynmap.ph8.sh` train model on nuScenes preprocessed dataset.

 Simply call them like so `source SCRIPT.sh`.
+Feel free to modify these scripts to train a model on your own dataset.
 See the README in `carla-collect/Trajectron-plus-plus` for more about the model.

 ## Jupyter Notebooks